correlllab/cu-perception-manipulation-stack/README.md

 ```
     rostopic pub /alignment/doit/ std_msgs/Bool True
 ```

+Once the scene is calibrated, you can kill the previous publishing command.

 If you don't plan to move the camera anytime soon, record transform (position and orientation) of camera_link in RVIZ under TF frames.
 Paste these values into transform_camera.py to avoid previous steps.
 When transform is known for the camera, skip above steps and run: